 - Move the brake fluid reservoir mounted on the handlebar to a horizontal position.

 - Remove screws 1.

-- Remove cover 2 with membrane 3.
+- Take off cover 2 with membrane 3.

 - Remove cotter pin 4.

-- Loosen pin 6 .
+- Loosen pin 🚯.

 - Remove screws 6 and spacers.

-- Press back the brake linings with a light lateral tilting of the brake caliper on the brake disc.
+- Press back the brake linings by slightly tilting the brake caliper laterally on the brake disc.
 Carefully pull the brake caliper backward from the brake disc.

-- Press the brake piston back into the basic position and ensure that brake fluid does not flow out of the brake fluid reservoir; if necessary, draw some off.
+- Press the brake piston back into the basic position and ensure that brake fluid does not flow out of the brake fluid reservoir; extract some if necessary.